HackYourFuture/hyf_projects/README.md

 Working on projects next to your study will help you to better understand concepts, improve your CV and portfolio (to get you hired faster) and most importantly will get you in a position in which being proactive is the only way forward: If you challenge yourself with projects, you will have to come up with ideas, seek for feedback, implement that feedback, and more.

-Companies expect entry level job seekers to not only write clean code and communicate well but also to have some experience and a portfolio of projects.
-For this reason is that from now on, every student will have to show a minimum of 2 great projects they’ve been working on next to their studies in order to graduate from our program.
+Companies expect entry level job seekers to not only write clean code and communicate well but also to already have some experience and a portfolio of projects.
+We will be building some projects during the curriculum, but having extra-curricular projects will help speed up the process to finding a job.
+A student that has extra projects in their portfolio before the end of the curriculum may be considered for an earlier graduation which will lead to getting into a job sooner.

 ## 3. Working on projects

 ### 3.1 Project Guidelines and examples
-As mentioned before, every HackYourFuture student will have to show a minimum of 2 great projects they’ve been working on next to their studies in order to graduate.
-These projects should reflect your skills at the end of the program, and include enough features and refinement to show the HYF team and future employers what you can build by yourself.
+The projects in your github should reflect your skills at the end of the program, and include enough features and refinement to show the HYF team and future employers what you can build by yourself.
+Below we will give some ideas on what you can build.

 ### PROJECT 1: A full stack application
 This would be a project to which you can keep adding to as you learn new things in the curriculum.
 Starting with a vanilla JS frontend with fake data, then building a backend without a database in Node, then adding a database in Databases and finally converting the frontend to a React frontend.
 It is tempting to wait until you know everything before starting this project but we think it is a good idea to have a running project that you can keep adding to.
 That way you not only have a nice and practical way of using the concepts you learn throughout the curriculum but you also get a feeling on how a project evolves over time.
 In the end you will rewrite a lot of the code but that is totally fine, ask any developer and they will say that they write at least 5x as many lines of code than get put into their final Pull Request.

 #### EXAMPLES:
+Here are some examples that our students have built:

 - PetPlaats | MERN application: [LINK](https://github.com/nizamimursudlu/petplaats)
 - ChatApp | Testing sockets/Firebase: [LINK](https://github.com/arsalanamanat/HackYourChatApp)

 ### PROJECT 2: A try-out application
 During the curriculum you will hear about different libraries or technologies that we have left out of the scope.
 A proactive developer will want to try these things out and think of an application where they can do that.
 We will give some suggestions for you during the curriculum but if you encounter something else then feel free to check with us if it would be a good technology to look into.

 A try-out application does not need to be too functional and you should try to strip away as much as possible to really isolate the new topic you want to learn.
 For example if you are looking into GraphQL as an alternative to communicating via a REST API, then keep the app simple.
 A lot of developers use the good old Todo list as an example because it is simple, but it does require implementing all of the usual CRUD things.
 Or if you are working on a new way of writing CSS (looking into frameworks or SASS for example) then don't add any JavaScript.
-Also don't try to design something yourself, make the project a copy of a good looking website so that you can focus on the tech!
+Also don't try to design something yourself, make the project a copy of a good looking website so that you can focus on the tech rather than spending time on design!

 If you ever want to extend a try-out application but don't know where to go or you feel that the tech is not really adding something in your eyes then you may be using it for the wrong use case.
-If that happens then please send a message in the #projects Slack channel with your project, a mentor there will be happy to help you get a better idea on where to go.
+If that happens then please send a message in the #get-help Slack channel with your project, a mentor there will be happy to help you get a better idea on where to go.

 #### EXAMPLES:
+Here are some examples that our students have built where they experimented with something new:

 - Music Box | Music Visualizer: [LINK](https://github.com/George-Saad/Music-Box)
 - Joke teller | Experimenting with the speech API: [LINK](https://dee-glitch.github.io/jokester/index.html)

 ### 3.2 When am I supposed to work on these projects?
-We suggest you start thinking on these projects as soon as possible, but wait until the start of the Browsers module to start coding.
-You will have between 5-6 months to work on them, so we expect some great looking applications!
+A full stack application can be started after the Browsers module.
+In that module you will be building a simple application that will show you one way of structuring your code.
+That will help you think of how to start building an application.
+This will give you between 5-6 months to work on them, so we expect some great looking applications!
 Look at the curriculum planning for reference:

 ![Curriculum](img/curriculum.jpeg)

 ### 3.3 Getting feedback from mentors:
-You can join a special Slack Channel named #projects where several mentors will be available to help you whenever you need some assistance in planning, building and improving your projects.
-You will have to be proactive in finding help from a mentor in this channel by sending a message.
+You can join a special Slack Channel named #get-help where other students and several mentors will be available to help you whenever you need some assistance in planning, building and improving your projects.
+You will have to be proactive in finding help from others in this channel by sending a message.
 This will be 100% your responsibility.
 Remember to make sure that your question is complete and gives an idea of what you need!
 For example, a question like:

 > My app is broken, what should I do?

 will not get much of a response as it is very unclear what needs to happen.
-But if you add information for the mentor that allows them to have a quick look, they will be much more interested to help:
+But if you add information for the others that allows them to have a quick look, they will be much more interested to help:

 > I was adding a React frontend to my app and whenever I run the app I get the following error:
 ```